-My problem was always been switching off afterwards and I have often just gone back to tweak a website and been up to the early hours losing track of time and being wrecked the next day.
+My problem has always been switching off afterwards and I have often just gone back to tweak a website and been up to the early hours losing track of time and end up being wrecked the next day.
 So I found that getting changed out of my ‘office uniform’ and going for a walk not only clears my head but is a defining moment of the end of my workday.

 Make your time accountable

 When I worked in accountancy practices I had to fill in timesheets where every 15 minutes was allocated to a client or non-billable work.
-So I incorporate that into Gleeson Digital not just for my team but for me too.
+So I incorporate that into Gleeson Digital not just for my team but for myself too.

-The advantage of this is that I can work out the time spent on individual projects which helps to highlight any areas that took too long so that I can train my team further and be more accurate in pricing similar projects in the future.
+The advantage of this is that I can work out the time spent on individual projects which helps to highlight any areas that took too long so that I can train my team further and, be more accurate in pricing similar projects in the future.

 Also, have you ever had a day where you have put the hours in but felt that you haven’t really got much done?
 Well, doing timesheets puts an end to that because it makes you more accountable.